w9n/garden/docs/README.md

 We welcome any and all contributions to Garden!
-What we're trying to achieve is a big task, and developers have a lot of diverse needs, so we need and appreciate your input, whether it's through code, docs, issues or developing plugins for your needs.
+What we're trying to achieve is a big task, and developers have a lot of diverse needs, so we need and appreciate your input, whether it's through code, docs, issues, or developing plugins to better support your particular technology stack.

 For more detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).